murshi-xd/Hotel_cancel_prediction_R/README.md

 The project provides actionable data-driven strategies for hotel booking management, including tailored offers, resource optimization, non-refundable booking strategies, and personalized marketing campaigns.
 These strategies aim to improve booking retention and operational efficiency in the hotel industry.

-## References

-[Include references to relevant literature, datasets, and R packages used in the project.]

-## Appendices

-[Include any additional information or resources related to the project, such as data folders or supplementary materials.]